Updated on 01/25/2024

 When former President Juan Manuel Santos, the architect of the peace agreement with the FARC guerrillas, received the Nobel Peace Prize, Liliana Pechené was one of the invited guests in Oslo, Norway.
 This was done to pay tribute to the victims.

-This is possibly one of the most famous and most numerous cultures in all of Colombia.
+This is possibly one of the most famous and most numerous communities in all of Colombia.
 The Wayúu are mainly native to the La Guajira department and extend into neighboring Venezuela.
 They are excellent artisans.
 This people is one of the largest indigenous communities in Colombia.
 In 2005 they had about 270,413 members.

 Wayuunaiki is their ancestral language.
 The word “Wayúu” translates as “person” and is used to refer to the members of the community and their allies.
 As for her story, there isn’t much information about them.
 During the time of the conquest and later in the colony, the Spanish chroniclers began to write about what they saw in Colombian territory, and so they began to document facts about this group.
 These chronicles recorded that the Wayúu were an organized group and that they practiced hunting and fishing.

 Over the years, this community has gained fame as excellent traders.
 They are experts in weaving and sell backpacks, chinchorros (the best hammocks in the world!), bracelets, etc. The clothing of the men is characterized by the guayuco, a loincloth held by a belt called the siira and woven by Wayuu men.
 The older ones usually wear a long blanket.
 As for women, they usually wear long blankets or dresses and necklaces.
 They make their own clothes.